Physics of 1 keV line in X-ray binaries: Physics of the blend: Cloudy models

 Previous observations also showed that two absorption features on either sides of the emission feature are ubiquitous among XRB spectra, particularly ULXs \citep{2016Natur.533...64P, 2019ApJ...883...44W}.
 We, therefore, constructed two absorption line blends in \textsc{Cloudy}: one comprising all the absorption lines located in the left of the 1 keV energy, designated as Abs$_{\rm left}$, and another encompassing all the absorption lines at the right of the 1 keV energy, denoted as Abs$_{\rm right}$.
 The full absorption line blend, including all absorption lines within the energy band 0.5--2.0 keV, is referred to as Abs$_{\rm blend}$.
+These absorption blends collectively represent the summed equivalent widths of the individual spectral lines, providing a quantitative measure of the total absorption strength relative to the continuum.

 XRBs might display noticeable reflection characteristics, often characterized by the presence of the Fe L complex \citep{2010ApJ...720..205C, 2018ApJ...858L...5L} .
 We created two reflection line blends within the energy interval 0.5-2.0 keV using \textsc{Cloudy}: one containing all the reflection lines to the left of the 1 keV energy, labeled as Reflect$_{\rm left}$, and another comprising all the reflection lines positioned to the right of the 1 keV energy, designated as Reflect$_{\rm right}$.
 The reflection line blend covering the energy range of 0.5 to 2.0 keV was designated as Reflect$_{\rm blend}$.
-Table \ref{t:p2} lists all the lines from Em$_{\rm blend}$, Abs$_{\rm blend}$, and Reflect$_{\rm blend}$, along with instructions for creating these blends within \textsc{Cloudy} in the appendix.
+Table \ref{t:p2} in the appendix lists all the lines from Em$_{\rm blend}$, Abs$_{\rm blend}$, and Reflect$_{\rm blend}$, along with instructions for creating these blends within \textsc{Cloudy} in the appendix.

 The emission, absorption, and reflection line blends are expected to vary among different systems and a successful model should predict these variation to make it useful in understanding the evolution of 1 keV feature in different systems.
 To study how the shift of the centroid and intensity of the 1 keV emission feature vary with the different physical properties of XRBs, we examined the variation of Em$_{\rm left}$/Em$_{\rm right}$ and Em$_{\rm blend}$ with a range of ionization parameters ($\xi$) and hydrogen column densities ($N _{\rm H}$).
 Similarly, for absorption line blends, we examined the variation in Abs$_{\rm left}$/Abs$_{\rm right}$ and Abs$_{\rm blend}$ with $\xi$ and $N _{\rm H}$ for CIE plasma.